jajuk-team/jajuk-team.github.io/manual/main.md

 # Jajuk manual
 <div class='info'>
-You also have tooltips on nearly every widget and tips of the days
+You also have tooltips on nearly every widget and you a "tips of the days" feature.
 </div>

 For support, bug report or feature request, please use the Quality Agent (``Help top menu`` / ``Report a bug or feature request``).